Enhanced Generative Model Evaluation with Clipped Density and Coverage

 \section{Abstract}

-Although generative models have made remarkable progress in recent years, their use in critical applications has been hindered by their incapacity to reliably evaluate sample quality.
+Although generative models have made remarkable progress in recent years, their use in critical applications has been hindered by an inability to reliably evaluate the quality of their generated samples.
 Quality refers to at least two complementary concepts: fidelity and coverage.
 Current quality metrics often lack reliable, interpretable values due to an absence of calibration or insufficient robustness to outliers.
-To address these shortcomings, we introduce two novel metrics, \emph{Clipped Density} and \emph{Clipped Coverage}.
-By clipping individual sample contributions and, for fidelity, the radii of nearest neighbor balls, our metrics prevent out-of-distribution samples from biasing the aggregated values.
-Through analytical and empirical calibration, these metrics exhibit linear score degradation as the proportion of poor samples increases.
+To address these shortcomings, we introduce two novel metrics: \emph{Clipped Density} and \emph{Clipped Coverage}.
+By clipping individual sample contributions, as well as the radii of nearest neighbor balls for fidelity, our metrics prevent out-of-distribution samples from biasing the aggregated values.
+Through analytical and empirical calibration, these metrics demonstrate linear score degradation as the proportion of bad samples increases.
 Thus, they can be straightforwardly interpreted as equivalent proportions of good samples.
-Extensive experiments on synthetic and real-world datasets demonstrate that \emph{Clipped Density} and \emph{Clipped Coverage} outperform existing methods in terms of robustness, sensitivity, and interpretability for evaluating generative models.
+Extensive experiments on synthetic and real-world datasets demonstrate that \emph{Clipped Density} and \emph{Clipped Coverage} outperform existing methods in terms of robustness, sensitivity, and interpretability when evaluating generative models.